HabeckerDev/cse15l-lab-reports/Week1LabReport.md

 Your terminal should look like this:
 ![image](https://user-images.githubusercontent.com/22578356/212203094-a287eb5d-4087-4882-8fba-2570b08c761b.png)

-2. Next enter the following 'ssh' command.
-Replace "abc" with your unique 3 characters.
+2. Next enter the following `ssh` command.
+Replace "abc" with your unique 3 characters from the end of your course account.
+For example: The account: `cs15lwi23abs`. `cs15lwi23` is the first part of the account and `abc` are the last three characters that will be unique to you.

 ![image](https://user-images.githubusercontent.com/22578356/212203631-73fa352f-bdc4-4af0-baa2-8bd94ced8903.png)